Carpetsmoker/password-bunny/README.markdown

 Use `./pwbunny` to start the program or use `./gpwbunny` to use gVim.
 You can optionally specify a file to open, i.e.: `./pwbunny my-passwords`.
 The default is `passwords.pwbunny` in the directory `pwbunny` was  called from.
-See `pwbunny -h` for more commandline options.
+See `pwbunny -h` for more command-line options.

 Clipboard support
 =================
 Some functions need some way to access the clipboard.
 If Vim has `+clipboard` we’ll use that.
-If it doesn’t, we try to use one of these commandline utilities:
+If it doesn’t, we try to use one of these command-line utilities:

 - [xclip][xclip]
 - [xcopy][xcopy]